 Annaliese called the ward that night, but there was still no room so she’d have to wait until the morning to call back.
 “I got up at about 5 am the next morning, the 20th of March, and was again told, ‘No luck at the moment, try again at lunchtime.
 So I do that and yep, you guessed it, was turned away again.
 Safe to say by now I was frustrated and emotional and just really wanted to get the ball rolling.

-“I called back at 6 pm that night as they asked and was told it’s not looking like it will be today at all.
+“I called back at 6 pm that night as they asked and was told it was not looking like it will be today at all.
 I asked to speak to the head midwife on that night and explained to her my situation and frustration and she said she would see what she could do and to leave it with her.
 I got off the phone feeling incredibly flat and wondered whether I should just cancel the whole induction and wait for nature to do its thing even though it wasn’t what suited me or my family.

 “To my surprise, I got a call back from the head midwife at about 7:30 pm and she told me, ‘We’re good to go if you can get here at 8 pm’.
 We rushed around dropping off our toddler and making sure we had everything and arrived at 8 pm ready to roll.”